dfarmer/wiwinwlh/tutorial.md

 Seq and WHNF
 ------------

-In Haskell evaluation only occurs at outer constructor of case-statements in Core.
+In Haskell evaluation only occurs at the outer constructor of case-statements in Core.
 If we pattern match on a list we don't implicitly force all values in the list.
-A element in the list is only evaluated when we scrutinize it's cons cell.
+An element in the list is only evaluated when we scrutinize its cons cell.

 A term is said to be in *weak head normal-form* if the outermost constructor or lambda cannot be reduced further.

-The ``seq`` function introduces an artificial dependence on the evaluation of order of two terms by requiring that the first argument be evaluated to WHNF before the evaluation of the second.
+The ``seq`` function introduces an artificial dependence on the evaluation order of two terms by requiring that the first argument be evaluated to WHNF before the evaluation of the second.

 ```haskell